Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### What is your culture?
-First of all I grew up in the Netherlands, so to be correct I have the dutch culture.
-This means three kisses when congratulating someone, being very direct in a conversation (in the south it's a little bit less were I'm from but still), having dinner early, biking everywhere, etc. All of these don't exactly apply to me, but that's also how I was raised by my parents.
-Ofcourse I have some dutch culture like eating habits or short sentences that everyone says during meal time, congratulating someone, etc.
+First of all I grew up in the Netherlands, so I grew up with dutch culture.
+This means three kisses when congratulating someone, being very direct in a conversation (in the south it's a bit more nuanced), having dinner early, biking everywhere, etc. All of these don't exactly apply to me, but that has to do with my different and more worldly upbringing.
+Ofcourse I have some dutch culture like eating habits, short sentences that everyone says during meal time, congratulating someone, etc.

 If I have to describe my culture it is more like accepting everyone around me the way they are.
 I try to be respectful to everyone and everything, but to also help people that might need it.
-I'm a people pleaser, which is a good thing but can also be a bad one.
+I'm a people pleaser, which is a good but can also be a bad thing.
 I love to learn about a lot of different things including other people's culture and can admire them for it.

 <br>

 ### How would you act in the future when you know that you need to communicate or collaborate with a person from another culture?
-In the future I will try to communicate the best I can to ensure I won't get any cultural misunderstandings like the example above and most of all give people around me the feeling that I respect their culture and it's totally okay for me and them to show their (cultural) behaviour
+In the future I will try to communicate the best I can to ensure I won't get any cultural misunderstandings, like the example above and most of all give people around me the feeling that I respect their culture and it's totally okay for me and them to show their (cultural) behaviour

 <br>